Bklieger/ai4collab-bruno/README.md

 ### Required Variables

 Before you can deploy the application, you must first set your environment variables.
 This includes Google Oauth, deepgram, and OpenAI API keys.
+You can use the environment variables as a list of required steps for setting up the project.

 ### Local Deployment